-The Student Bar Association (SBA) is the governing body of the students at the University of Tulsa College of Law.
-The SBA endeavors to further legal education, promote interaction and professionalism among students, faculty and the administration and advocate the concerns of students.
+The Student Bar Association (SBA) is the governing body of the students at The University of Tulsa College of Law.
+The SBA endeavors to further legal education; to promote interaction and professionalism among students, faculty and the administration; and to advocate for the concerns of students.
 In addition, the SBA coordinates student activities and organizations and is charged with appropriating funds for student activities and student organizations.

 Black Law Student Association

 The Black Law Student Association strives to create an atmosphere where unity is fostered and a chance where we can actively address common issues and provide solutions and tools to help each other succeed.
 Our main activities include hosting visiting speakers (e.g., Ricco Wright and Judge Holmes), as well as social events.

 The Board of Advocates is the only moot court/mock trial organization at The University of Tulsa College of Law, providing opportunities for professional development of the oral and written skills required of the legal profession.
 The board organizes and hosts multiple intra-school competitions each semester and coordinates and sponsors a number of regional and national competition teams made up of students chosen to represent TU Law.
 The board works closely with judges, practicing attorneys, faculty and alumni who judge the competitions and coach the regional and national teams.
 In addition, the board organizes the annual Chili Fest competition, which brings together attorneys and students in a networking event full of great food and fun activities, as well as an annual awards banquet to recognize the hardworking students who compete and the lawyers and judges in the legal community that make the board’s competitions possible.

 To nurture and encourage Christian law students by providing mentors and resources aimed at fostering spiritual growth, compassionate outreach and the integration of faith, study and practice.